Fun Finds for Teen Travelers

 2. Travel Light

 We’re big fans of a hands-free bag, both for travel and for the everyday, so we were psyched to discover this tough little ripstop number from Patagonia.
 At just seven inches long by five inches high, it’s already impressively tiny, but it also folds away into its own case, which makes it a great choice for an already overcrowded suitcase.
 Even better, the case itself turns into an internal, zippered pocket when the pack's being used, so your valuables will stay protected when you're on the go.
 Add to that its vibrant blue hue, and you've got a real crowd-pleaser on your hands.

 Lightweight Travel Mini Hip Pack in Balkan Blue, $29; patagonia.com.

 3. Guard The Digits

 In the grand scheme of things, a frayed cord may not seem like much more than a petty irritant, but exposed wires on phone chargers can be a dangerous proposition, causing minor shocks and even, in the extremely rare case, death by electrocution.
 These fun iPhone cable bites will protect your screen junkie and provide some cuteness at the same time, and they're just a few bucks a pop.
-Choose their favorite animal (we’re partial to the penguins and the pandas ourselves), or grab a set and let them change things up as the mood strikes.
+Choose their favorite animal (we’re partial to the penguins ourselves), or grab a set and let them change things up as the mood strikes.

 Dreams Cable Bites, from $3; amazon.com.